nicolas-graves/python-direnv/README.md

 file](https://direnv.net/man/direnv.toml.1.html).
 I only use one class and one function from the `python-dotenv` dependency so I might copy them instead of depend on them.
 PRs are welcome.

+This project is licensed under GPLv3 because it's easy for someone to create and share an unsafe version.
+To prevent that, I want to ensure that anyone who modifies the project is required to be open about their changes and explain them clearly.

 ## Related Projects